omari-kd/Environmental-Impact-on-Food-Production/README.md

 -   Eutrophication.
 (2025, March 27).
 In *Wikipedia, The Free Encyclopedia*. <https://en.wikipedia.org/wiki/Eutrophication#:~:text=In%20such%20areas%20the%20density,as%20a%20%22summer%20kill%22>.

 -   Science Daily.
 (2019, March 26).
-The greening or eutrophication of the earth: Nitrogen emissions more potent than carbon dioxide. *Science Daily*. <https://www.sciencedaily.com/releases/2019/03/190326081426.htm#:~:text=The%20greening%20or%20eutrophication%20of,more%20potent%20than%20carbon%20dioxide>.
+The greening or eutrophication of the earth: Nitrogen emissions are more potent than carbon dioxide. *Science Daily*. <https://www.sciencedaily.com/releases/2019/03/190326081426.htm#:~:text=The%20greening%20or%20eutrophication%20of,more%20potent%20than%20carbon%20dioxide>.